-Mamoni Raisom Goswami was an Assamese editor, poet, professor, scholar and writer.
-Her original name was Indira Goswami.
+Mamoni Raisom Goswami (1942-2011) was an Assamese editor, poet, professor, scholar and writer.
+Her original name was Indira Goswami and she was born on 14 November 1942.
 She was better known by her pen name Mamoni Raisom Goswami and was lovingly and popularly referred to as Mamoni Baideo.

 Life of Mamoni Raisom Goswami

 Indira Goswami was born at Guwahati in Assam.
 She was born to Umakanta Goswami and Ambaika Devi.
 Goswami was a patient of depression since her childhood.
 Goswami studied at Latashil Primary School.

 Arts from Handique Girls College.
 She completed her graduation from

 Cotton College in Assamese literature.
 She did her Post Graduation in

 She was married to Madhaven Raisom Ayengar.
 After the sudden death of her husband in a car accident in the Kashmir region of India she slipped into depression and became addicted to heavy doses of sleeping pills.

 Goswami took to writing to live a better life.
 According to her other than writing she would not have survived.
 She had worked in Sainik School, Goalpara.

 At Vrindavan in Uttar Pradesh she pursued research work.
 Her experiences as a widow and researcher are mentioned in her novel “The Blue Necked Braja”.
 The novel is about the exploitation of the ‘Radhaswamis’ of Vrindavan who faced sexual exploitation.